IBM/power-up/docs/OPCG_intro_setup.rst

 OPCG supports clusters of heterogeneous compute nodes.
 Users can define any number of node types by creating templates in a config file.
 Node templates can include any network templates defined in the network templates section.
-The combination of node templates and network templates allows great flexibility in building heterogeneous clusterx with nodes dedicated to specific purposes.
+The combination of node templates and network templates allows great flexibility in building heterogeneous clusters with nodes dedicated to specific purposes.

 Supported Hardware
 ~~~~~~~~~~~~~~~~~~~